 You can check’em out online too: https://www.facebook.com/deepcutsbk

-In Chicago, Il. you can find TGAF1 for sale via the Rainbow Bridge Distro. table, a fine one-stop for all your far out experimental music needs.
+You can also find TGAF1 for sale in Chicago via the Rainbow Bridge Distro. table, a fine one-stop for all your far out experimental music needs.
 Rainbow Bridge’s proprietor Angel Marcloid is one of the Windy City’s best avant garde music makers and they frequently tour with their numerous projects.
 Everything on their distro table can also be purchased via an online distro that bears the Rainbow Bridge name, so even if you don’t live in Chicago, even if you don’t go to shows too much, you can purchase a copy of TGAF1 from Rainbow Bridge right here:

 FYI: Angel Marcloid’s current tour dates can be found via tumblr, facebook, and other reputable internet destinations.